Do you want to help count the homeless?

 According to the Suncoast Partnership’s PIT count from 2019, there were 594 homeless people in Sarasota County, down significantly from the 971 people identified in 2016.

 “We always need more volunteers.
 The more volunteers participating, the better count we have.
-We can cover more ground,” said Johnson.
+We can cover more ground,” Johnson said.

 He added he believes people will be pleasantly surprised by their experience volunteering.